cdoublev/css/doc/parse/README.md

 ## The CSS grammar: syntax and semantic

 The CSS grammar is composed of three levels of rules: lexic, syntax, and semantic.
-The lexic and syntax, aka. the basic syntax, define structures while the semantic define their meaning in a given context.
+Lexic and syntax, aka. the basic syntax, define structures while the semantic define their meaning in a given context.
 For example, `opacity: red` is a valid `<declaration>` but its value is invalid according to the value definition of its (property) name.

 In CSS specifications, *grammar* always refers to a production or a value definition, and implicitly includes any specific rules written in prose.
 Theoretically, the CSS grammar can be defined only with production rules, but hard-coding semantic rules in production rules is not always trivial.
 Furthermore, an error when parsing a rule or declaration must not cause the whole process to fail.